 Xanax is the most commonly prescribed and abused benzo in the United States.

 How Addictive is Xanax?

-When taken as prescribed, Xanax can be a safe treatment option, but should be monitored by a doctor.
+Xanax can be a safe treatment option when taken as prescribed but should be monitored by a doctor.
 Given that extended use can quickly build a tolerance requiring higher dosages to achieve the same effects, the potential for addiction exists.
 Many people are drawn to the feeling that Xanax gives them and rely on this drowsy, relaxed state to push through the day, even though it can be detrimental to their physical and mental health.

-If addiction does develop, however, participation in a clinical detox program can help to counteract these effects.
-Ridding the body of Xanax can allow for stronger focus on recovery and healing with a clear mind.
+However, if addiction does develop, participation in a clinical detox program can help to counteract these effects.
+Ridding the body of Xanax can allow for a stronger focus on recovery and healing with a clear mind.
 Contact New Start Recovery for more information about detox programs for Xanax addiction.

 Causes of Xanax Addiction

 While some people become addicted to Xanax after being prescribed the medication for anxiety, insomnia, panic attacks, or another legitimate medical condition, others use it recreationally for the relaxing effect it has.
-Nonmedical use of Xanax and similar medications is prevalent especially among young adults.
-A 2014 study found that over the course of their lifetime, 26.30 percent of people ages 18 to 25 had used psychotherapeutic drugs for nonmedical purposes.
+Nonmedical use of Xanax and similar medications is prevalent, especially among young adults.
+A 2014 study found that 26.30 percent of people ages 18 to 25 had used psychotherapeutic drugs for nonmedical purposes for their lifetime.
 Among those ages 26 and older, it was a close 20.90 percent.